Charles E W Bean, Diaries, AWM38 3DRL 606/43/1 - April - May 1916 - Part 4

 Lieut Harper slightly wd .
 C.

-Lt Barlow [[shorthand]] wd B.
+Lt Barlow [shorthand] wd B.

 Lieut S.C.
-Frances B
+Francis B

-Corpl Kearns B coy [[?]]
+Corpl Kearns B coy unwound

 45